ytyulkinaxway/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_client.md

 ## Prerequisites

 Before you start configuration, you must have API Gateway installed on any machine with access to the Windows Domain Controller.
-The machine does *not* have to be a Windows machine that is part of the Windows Domain.
+The machine does *not* have to be a Windows machine that is part of the Windows domain.

 ## Example names